 NEW LOCATION

-Neonyt, the premium event for sustainable fashion by Messe Frankfurt, will change its location for the upcoming Berlin show in January 2021.
+Neonyt, the premium event for sustainable fashion organized by Messe Frankfurt, will change its location for the upcoming Berlin show in January 2021.
 Talks are underway to stage the show at Arena Berlin, situated on the banks of the Spree in Berlin's Alt-Treptow quarter.
-The location combines industrial architecture with a modern event infrastructure.
+The location combines 1920s industrial architecture with a modern event infrastructure.
 This will be Neonyt’s last event in Berlin as it will move to Frankfurt as part of Frankfurt Fashion Week in Summer 2021, together with Premium Exhibitions.

 www.neonyt.messefrankfurt.com